Trist-an3/school-projects/Data_Structures_CSE101/5_Deck_Shuffler_List_ADT/README.md

 * StudentID: 1991617

 ## Purpose:
-    Purpose of this assignment is to create custom integer List in C++ that can perform perfect shuffles and uses of pseudorandom number generation, array manipulation to simulate perfectly shuffling a standard deck
+    Purpose of this assignment is to create custom integer List that can perform perfect shuffles and uses of pseudorandom number generation, array manipulation to simulate perfectly shuffling a standard deck